Site icon Circuit Ideas for You

 Buzzer1

-This thermistor have high resistance when cold and when it get hot its resistance become low.
+Furthermore, this thermistor has high resistance when it is cold and when it gets hot, its resistance becomes low.

 But if temperature goes high and thermistor resistance goes down it gives power to pin 4 and then circuit gets ON and alarm start working.